jbcoe/value_types/DRAFT.md

 pay the cost of virtual dispatch twice when deleting `polymorphic<I>` objects containing derived-type objects.

-All derived types owned by a `polymorphic` must be publicly copy-constructible.
+All derived types owned by a `polymorphic` must be publicly copy constructible.

 ## Prior work